qaisarirfan/resume/public/assets/data/markdown/progos.md

-Working for **PROGOS TECH** was another wonderful experience of my career.
-Learnt Wordpress, Magento and ReactJS Development in detail.
-It was at **PROGOS TECH** when I was given a chance to manage a project single-handed and prove my management abilities, and I was able to meet the deadline with a very less error rate.

-**Responsibilities**:
-- Front End Development, Markups with CSS, CSS, and Markups separately
-- Create quality mock-ups and prototypes on tight timelines.
-- Create cascading style sheets (CSS/CSS3) with/or not JavaScript that are consistent across all browsers and platforms.
-- Collaborate with other team members and stakeholders.
-- Optimize web-application for maximum speed and scalability.
-- Ensure the technical feasibility of UI/UX style.
-- Build reusable code and libraries for future use.
-- Stay up-to-date on emerging technologies.
-- Develop new user-facing features.
-- Single page web apps, JavaScript template's
-- AJAX request/response and manipulate data to Markup
+My time at **Progos Tech** was yet another enriching experience in my career journey.
+I gained a deep understanding of `WordPress`, `Magento`, and `ReactJS` development, which allowed me to take on a range of tasks with confidence.
+Notably, I was entrusted with managing a project independently, which provided me with an opportunity to showcase my leadership skills.
+I delivered the project within the stipulated timeline with minimal errors.

+My core responsibilities at **Progos Tech** included front-end development, creating CSS and CSS3 style sheets that were consistent across all browsers and platforms, and developing hybrid mobile and TV apps using JavaScript and JQuery.
+To ensure responsive design for mobile devices, I utilized the Bootstrap framework.

+In addition to this, I also contributed to creating quality mock-ups and prototypes on tight timelines, optimizing web applications for maximum speed and scalability, and building reusable code and libraries for future use in JavaScript and JQuery.
+To stay ahead of emerging technologies, I remained up-to-date on the latest developments in the field.

+My expertise in single-page web apps, JavaScript templating, AJAX request/response, and manipulating data to Markup, among other skills, allowed me to effectively develop new user-facing features and contribute to the success of the projects I worked on.